 What we do

-The mission of the Washington Division of Geology and Earth Resources is to collect, develop, use, distribute, and preserve geologic information to promote the safety, health, and welfare of the citizens, protect the environment, and support the economy of Washington.
+The mission of the Washington Geological Survey is to collect, develop, use, distribute, and preserve geologic information to promote the safety, health, and welfare of the citizens, protect the environment, and support the economy of Washington.

 Develop hazard response plans

-The Division of Geology and Earth Resources works with an inter-agency team of counties, the U.S. Geological Survey, and the Washington Emergency Management Division to develop response plans to volcanic events.
+The Washington Geological Survey works with an inter-agency team of counties, the U.S. Geological Survey, and the Washington Emergency Management Division to develop response plans to volcanic events.
 This effort includes:

 - Loss estimation analysis for areas near volcanoes.
 As of 2015, we have completed this analysis for areas near Mount Rainier.